mattrohr/brainfreeze/README.md

 ## Notes
 Design Considerations:
-- Sensor selection: IMU
+- Sensor: IMU
+    - IMU: cheap ($20), ease of assembly because it's solder-less, fast sampling rate (500 [Hz]) which is well above Nyquist sampling rate 2.84 [Hz] (2 * [expected motion of 85 breaths per minute](http://web.jhu.edu/animalcare/procedures/rat.html) / 60 seconds)
     - LIDAR: may interfere with already-crowded spectrum (red/green for oxygenation, blue for optogenetic stimulation, red also for blood velocity, infrared for OCT).
 We could choose a LIDAR unit that emits at a different wavelength, but no access to our power meter to verify emission spectrum.
-    - magnetometer / hall sensor: The sensor was easily saturated with our magnets, so the working range was limited.
+    - magnetometer / hall sensor: The sensor has a limited working range--[our magnets](https://www.amazon.com/gp/product/B01I1XNV0I/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) easily saturated the sensor or because field-strength falls off by the inverse square law, were quickly undetectable.
 [Hemoglobin is magnetic](https://twitter.com/rainmaker1973/status/1019877124952481792), so a strong magnet may disrupt one of the measurements we're making.
-    - test indicator: Mitotoyo ID-C has most frequent sampling and is slower than our IMU (100 [Hz] vs 500 [Hz]), expensive ($200 vs $20), [susceptible to cosine effect](https://www.mitutoyo.co.jp/eng/products/menu/QuickGuide_Dial-Indicators.pdf)
+    - test indicator: Mitotoyo ID-C digital read out and has the most frequent sampling, but it's still slower than our IMU (100 [Hz] vs 500 [Hz]), expensive ($200 vs $20 IMU), [susceptible to cosine effect](https://www.mitutoyo.co.jp/eng/products/menu/QuickGuide_Dial-Indicators.pdf), only measures 1-D.
     - [motion capture suit](https://en.wikipedia.org/wiki/Motion_capture)
+    - ultrasonic sensor: limited working range because of the conical beam.
+Also the emission point is at a different point than the detection path.
+Because we're measuring a curved object, the distance we'd read would not be the real distance.
+Cheap off-the-shelf models are only accurate to around a couple [cm], insufficient for our purposes.
+    - OCT feedback
-    - GPS: good for ±1 meter, not [mm], [um], or [nm]
+    - GPS: good for ±1 [m], not [mm], [um], or [nm]
 - Redundant method: camera
 - Sensor mounting
-    - double sided tape
+    - medical-grade tape: [Nitto ST-2604](https://www.nitto.com/us/en/products/medical/003/) is breathable and non-irritating but difficult to source.
+You have to buy cases instead of individual rolls.
+Same story for 3M equivalents.
     - snap connector: difficult to source, digikey doesn't stock them.
 Alibaba does.
 But now instead of figuring out how to mount the sensor to the rodent, we just push off the problem and now have to figure out how best to attach the snap connector to the sensor.
-    - veterinary glue
+    - veterinary glue:
+    - single sided athletic tape:
+    - double sided foam adhesive squares:
+- stabilization method
+    - optical stabilization (move lens)
+    - in-body stabilization (move sensor)
+    - digital stabilization (move objective)
+    - subject stabilization (this method)
 - Sensor sampling period: nyquist sampling frequency
 - Stage resolution
 - Stage response time
 - Stage speed
-- Stage vertical load capacity: > 17 [lbs].
-Sterotaxic holder is ~15 [lbs], adult lab rats are ~1-2lbs.
+- Stage vertical load capacity: > 17 [lbs] because Kopf stereotaxic holder is about 15 [lbs], adult lab rats are about 1 to 2 [lbs].
 - FFT filter type and parameters: highpass

 Drawbacks:
+    - accumulating error because we're integrating acceleration twice.
+    - induced motor motion
+    - sampling time: irregular, interpolation necessary.
+    - inertia of stage
+    - sensor is big, and is too big for smaller specimen this system could be used for.
+    - sensor only measures global shift or shift in one local area, not local areas across specimen.

 ## Acknowledgements
 - [Luis Prado](https://thenounproject.com/search/?q=paparazzi&i=881234) and [Emily Baker](https://thenounproject.com/search/?q=paparazzi&i=881234) for their icons.